NDR-Seminar/git-worksop2/README.md

 ### Die 5 Vorteile von Git

-1. Dateien gehen nicht verloren
+1. Tell the story of your project

-2. Man muss seine Dateien nicht umbenennen
+2. travel back in time

-3.
+3. Experiment with changes

-4. Helps backup your work
+4. Back up your work

-5.
+5. Collaborate on Work

 ## Warum es gut ist, sich auf der Shell zurechtzufinden